Cyber Threat Survival Guide

 These extortion style attacks target small and large businesses, from government to healthcare and everything in between.
 In other words, it seems as if no one is safe when trying to protect sensitive and proprietary data from the rising trend of ransomware attacks.

-These old-timey ransom-style attacks are a persistent threat to many industries; up 12 percent from 2016, according to the 2017 Symantec ISTR Special Report on ransomware.
-CSO Online speculated the reason for this increase in attacks stemmed from a willingness to pay the ransom.
+These ransom-style attacks are a persistent threat to many industries.
+CSO Online speculated the reason for this trending increase in ransomware attacks stemmed from a willingness to pay the ransom.
 Interestingly enough, KnowBe4 reports that the worst option for a company to choose when in a ransomware situation is to make the payment.

 So, you’re probably wondering why companies pay the ransom, right?
 To be blunt, it’s easy.

-There are many organizations, but for the sake of your sanity, we will talk about one ransomware family and a method used by many families.
-Let’s be frank, many in the industry use the malicious attackers’ preferred nomenclature of family, but we prefer to call them what they actually are—cybercriminal organizations.
-They are nothing but racketeers and extortionists.
+There are many ransomware organizations, but for the sake of your sanity, we will talk about one ransomware family and a method used by many families.
+Many in the industry use the malicious attackers’ preferred nomenclature of family, but we prefer to call them what they actually are—cybercriminal organizations.

 One of the main ransomware “families” calls themselves SamSam.
 Experts note that they are opportunistic attackers and primarily access their targets’ networks via unsecured remote desktop protocol (RDP) ports or shared or stolen admin credentials allowing access to virtual private networks (VPN).
 According to CSO Online, SamSam has been so successful because they keep their ransom prices low which entices people to pay the ransom to get their files decrypted.